tardis-sn/connector25/docs/installation.md

 Run the container using `singularity run mesa-connector_24.08.1.sif`.
 Singularity automatically mounts your home directory, so you can navigate to your clone of the Connector repository within the container prompt.

+### Build

+This is not needed for users of the pipeline.
+We also provide a Docker definitions file to allow the production of a containerized version of MESA using the versions described above.
+To build the container, [install Docker](https://docs.docker.com/engine/install/).
+Then download the zip for MESA version [24.08.1](https://zenodo.org/records/13353788) and run the command `sudo docker build -f /path/to/mesa.dockerfile -t mesa-latest .` in the same directory as `mesa-24.08.1.zip`.

 ## STELLA container